jangroth/aws-certification-notes/solutions-architect-professional.md

 <!-- toc_end -->
 <a name="15_5_1"></a>
 ### [↖](#15_5)[↑](#15_5)[↓](#15_6) Overview
-AWS PrivateLink provides private connectivity between VPCs, AWS services, and your on-premises networks, without exposing your traffic to the public internet.
-AWS PrivateLink makes it easy to connect services across different accounts and VPCs to significantly simplify your network architecture.
+AWS PrivateLink enables you to connect to some AWS services, services hosted by other AWS accounts (referred to as endpoint services), and supported AWS Marketplace partner services, via private IP addresses in your VPC.
+The interface endpoints are created directly inside of your VPC, using elastic network interfaces and IP addresses in your VPC’s subnets.
+That means that VPC Security Groups can be used to manage access to the endpoints.

-Interface VPC endpoints, powered by AWS PrivateLink, connect you to services hosted by AWS Partners and supported solutions available in AWS Marketplace.
-By powering Gateway Load Balancer endpoints, AWS PrivateLink brings the same level of security and performance to your virtual network appliances or custom traffic inspection logic.
+We recommend this approach if you want to use services offered by another VPC securely within AWS network, with all network traffic staying on the global AWS backbone and never traverses the public internet.
 * Most secure & scalable way to expose a service to 1000s of VPC (own or other accounts)
 * Does not require VPC peering, internet gateway, NAT, route tables...
-* Requires a network load balancer (Service VPC) and ENI (Customer VPC)
+* Requires a NLB (Service VPC) and PrivateLink Endpoint/ENI (Customer VPC)
 * If the NLB is in multiple AZ, and the ENI in multiple AZ, the solution is fault tolerant!
 * Scenario:
 	* Secure and Scale Web Filtering using Explicit Proxy